Azure VNet Route Selection

 What is relationship between a subnet and a route table in Azure?

-A subnet can have a single route table associated with it.
+A subnet can have a single route table associated with.
 By default, a subnet has an implicit default route table associated with it.
 A route table can be associated with multiple subnets.

 Represents address space of the VNet.
 The traffic for the prefixes with this next-hop type will be delivered directly.